 In terms of hierarchy, there are certification authorities subordinate to Certum CA root certification authority.
-These are: Certum Level I (CA will no longer issue certificates to this root), Certum Level II (CA will no longer issue certificates to this root), Certum Level III (CA will no longer issue certificates to this root), Certum Level IV (CA will no longer issue certificates to this root), Certum Level II CA, Certum Level III CA, Certum Level IV CA and Certum Partners issuing certificates with different credibility levels (see Chapter 1.4).
-On the other hand, there are Certum Extended Validation CA and Certum Class 1 CA authorities within ctnDomena subordinate to Certum Trusted Network CA root certification authority.
+These are: Certum Level I (CA will no longer issue certificates to this root), Certum Level II (CA will no longer issue certificates to this root), Certum Level III (CA will no longer issue certificates to this root), Certum Level IV (CA will no longer issue certificates to this root), Certum Level IV (CA will no longer issue certificates to this root), Certum Level IV (CA will no longer issue certificates to this root), Certum Level IV (CA will no longer issue certificates to this root), Certum Level II CA, Certum Level III CA, Certum Level IV CA and Certum Global Services CA issuing certificates with different credibility levels.
+On the other hand, there are Certum Extended Validation CA, Certum Code Signing CA and Certum Class 1 CA authorities within ctnDomena subordinate to Certum Trusted Network CA root certification authority.